TobyKLight/VL.GameAudioPlayer/README.md

 ## Status
 * 90% complete and working
 * PlayDialog functionality is there but not tested properly because I didn't have a use case.
-I can imagine there are needs here eg managing localisation or linking mediakeys to dialog data for subtitle display.
+I can imagine there are specific needs for working with lots of dialog (eg managing localisation or linking mediakeys to dialog data for subtitle display).
 If someone has a project with a dialog usecase maybe you could contribute to this?
-* Positioning functionality is just left to right pan, in theory the underlying library supports 3D positioning.
+* Positioning functionality is just left to right panning.
+In theory the underlying library supports 3D positioning.
 Again I didn't have a usecase during development so if you've got one and you would like to contribute please get in touch.

 ## Licence
 MIT